 4. What role does financial literacy play in this process?

-Financial literacy is vital as it empowers clients to make informed decisions at every stage of their lives - from understanding how to invest wisely in their early careers to managing assets during retirement.
+Financial literacy lets clients make informed decisions at every stage of their lives, from understanding how to invest wisely in their early careers to managing assets during retirement.

 5. Can I adjust my plan if my circumstances change?

 Yes!
-Life cycle plans are flexible and can be adjusted according to changes in your personal or professional situation ensuring you remain on track for your future goals.
+Life cycle plans are flexible and can be adjusted according to changes in your personal or professional situation, so you stay on track for your future goals.